-Section 7 - Continuous learning and improvement
+Section 7 - Continuous learning and improvement Mandatory 'must' requirements

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7.2 Accountability and transparency are integral to a positive complaint handling culture.
 Landlords must report back on wider learning and improvements from complaints in their annual report and more frequently to their residents, staff and scrutiny panels.
-Yes Annual report
+Yes Our annual report details learning from customer feedback.
+Moving forward we are establishing a Customer Panel and reports will be published quarterly for customers and feature complaints updates.

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7.3 A member of the governing body should be appointed to have lead responsibility for complaints to support a positive complaint handling culture.
 This role will be responsible for ensuring the governing body receives regular information on complaints that provides insight to the governing body on the landlord's complaint handling performance.
-Yes Reported at board 7.4 As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
+Yes The Director of Corporate Services holds lead responsibility supported by the Head of Customer Experience.
+Regular reporting is undertaken to Board and Committee, as well as to the shareholder.
+7.4 As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
 The implementation of management responses should be tracked to ensure they are delivered to agreed timescales.
-The annual self-assessment against the Complaint Handling Code for scrutiny and challenge.
-Yes
+The annual self-assessment against Yes Regular reporting to the Senior Management team, Board and Committee takes place.
+Monthly performance monitoring (KPIs) in place.

+the Complaint Handling Code for scrutiny and challenge.
 7.5 Any themes or trends should be assessed by senior management to identify potential systemic issues, serious risks or policies and procedures that require revision.
 They should also be used to inform staff and contractor training.
-Yes 7.6 Landlords should have a standard objective in relation to complaint handling for all employees that reflects the need to: have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments take collective responsibility for any shortfalls identified through complaints rather than blaming others act within the Professional Standards for engaging with complaints as set by the Chartered Institute of Housing.
-Yes
+Yes Complaint themes are reported and monitored via the Senior Management Team.
+Customer Service training (Complaints) includes case studies.
+7.6 Landlords should have a standard objective in relation to complaint handling for all employees that reflects the need to: have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments take collective responsibility for any shortfalls identified through complaints rather than blaming others act within the Professional Standards for engaging with complaints as set by the Chartered Institute of Housing.
+Yes This aligns to the company values which all employees are expected to adhere to.